eriksvoboda/MechaCar_Statistical_Analysis/README.md

 Lot 3 has a P-Vlaue of 0.04168 which is just below 0.05 and using a confidence level of 95 percent meaning the results are statistically significant and we can reject the null hypothesis.

 ## Study Design: MechaCar vs Competition

+Multiple factors must be taken into account when considering to purchase a car.
+In today's environment of rapidly increasing inflation spiking fuel prices, and overall increases in cost of living consumers will be looking for a car with low maintenance cost.

+### Metric to Test

+In this study we'll analyze MechaCar's average yearly maintenance cost in comparison to the competition.

+### Null Hypothesis

+MechaCar's average yearly maintenance cost is similar to competitor's vehicles.

+### Alternative Hypothesis

+MechaCar's average yearly maintenance cost is statistically lower than the competition.